 The fly represents the mind that fails to notice all the good things we’re surrounded by.
 In contrast, the honey bee makes a concerted effort to look for positivity, no matter how hard that may be.
 This analogy emphasises the fact that fault-finding is a habit, a mindset.
 It is so easy to focus on all the negativity around us, just like the fly.
 What is more challenging is the honey bee approach, paying attention to all the good around us.
 If you look hard enough, it will be there even on those bad days.
 Don’t fall into the trap of being the fly, pay attention to everything good that there is to be grateful for around you.

-Strive to pay attention to all the good around you.
-If you find yourself falling into the fly mindset, remind yourself to look just a little further just like the honey bee.
-Go on a walk in nature, listen to your favourite playlist, cook a recipe you love.
+In a nutshell, work on paying attention to all the good things that are happening.
+If you find yourself falling into the negative “fly” mindset, remind yourself to look just a little further.
+Feel uplifted by doing what brings you joy from a walk in nature to cooking a recipe you love.
 It’s about being mindful of the little things that so often go by unnoticed.
-The secret to gratitude is in paying attention to detail.
+The secret to knowing how to practice gratitude is in paying attention to the little things.
+And, of course, having a positive “honey bee” mindset.
+Check out how to develop a growth mindset for an extra dose of positivity.